LEARN JAPANESE WITH PIMSLEUR

 Nagano City

-Okayama [岡山] - Momotaro's town
+Okayama [岡山] - The city of momotaro

 Okayama is a southern city with over 700,000 inhabitants, the city is known for its black castle and Korakuen, considered one of the best gardens in Japan.
 The city is close to Kibi Plain, an area full of temples that is usually explored by bike.